 Phi Theta Kappa is the international scholastic honor society for community college students.
-The Lambda Chapter was established at Flat River Junior College in 1926 and continued at MAC.
-Induction requires that a student be enrolled at MAC and have completed 12 credit hours with a cumulative GPA of

-3.5 on a 4.0 scale.
+The Lambda Chapter was established at Flat River Community College in 1926 and continued at MAC.
+Induction requires that a student be enrolled at MAC and have completed 12 credit hours in 1000 level courses or higher with a cumulative GPA of 3.5 on a 4.0 scale.
 Members failing to maintain their scholastic averages receive probation for one semester and are dropped if the required 3.0 GPA is not maintained.